Applyra

 App Radar Alternative: Why Indie Developers Are Looking Elsewhere

-App Radar starts at $75/month with no free plan.
+App Radar starts at $80 per month with no free plan.
 After the SplitMetrics acquisition, it's increasingly enterprise-focused.
 Applyra offers unlimited keywords from $9.99/month with a permanent free tier.

 Mar 16, 2026